 The role of chaperone is to exercise a duty of care to the child or children in their care which any parent might be reasonably expected to give that child.

-In Derbyshire, chaperones need to undergo an enhanced Disclosure and Barring Service (DBS) check and attend a two hour chaperone training session.
-They also have to undertake introductory safeguarding training within the first six months of being licenced, or provide evidence of prior safeguarding training.
+In Derbyshire, chaperones need to undergo an enhanced Disclosure and Barring Service (DBS) check and attend a 2 hour chaperone training session.
+They also have to undertake introductory safeguarding training within the first 6 months of being licensed, or provide evidence of prior safeguarding training.

-Apply to be a matron / chaperone for children in entertainments
+Apply to be a matron or chaperone for children in entertainments